-Find The Perfect Houseplant For Your Home This Spring!
+Find The Perfect Houseplant For Your Home!

 Lately, humble houseplants are garnering more attention than ever.
 Magazines are filled with fiddle leaf figs and Pinterest is brimming with do-it-yourself terrarium projects.
 Australian boutique owner and author Bree Claffey is fascinated with how plants can reduce stress, purify the air and connect communities.
 Bree’s Melbourne shop, Mr Kitly, is stocked with stylish stands and self-watering pots made by local artisans (including her own dad).
 She even offers ‘Plant Consultations’!
 In her first book, Indoor Green: Living With Plants, Bree explores our desire to bring the outdoors in and reveals the best houseplants to try in your own home.